Tribal youth dormitory: Names

-In northeast India, Morung is a common name for the traditional youth clubs or bachelors' dormitories.
+In north-east India, morung is a common name for the traditional tribal youth clubs or bachelors' dormitories.
 It is an Ahom or Assamese language word.

 Functions

-Traditionally, after attaining a certain age (as young as 4–5 years among the Oraons), the ethnic youths would attend the dormitory.
+Traditionally, after attaining a certain age (as young as 4-5 years among the Oraons), the tribal youth would attend the dormitory.
 Generally, they ceased to be a member of the organization when they married.
 In some cases, as in Ghotul, widowed people were admitted to the dormitory.
 The dormitories' affairs are usually managed by senior members, including elected office-bearers.

-The functions of the youth dormitories vary from group to group, and may include:
+The functions of the youth dormitories vary from tribe to tribe, and may include: